-- Outcomes Linked to High-Quality Afterschool Programs: Longitudinal Findings From the Study of Promising Afterschool Programs This study found positive outcomes among youth who regularly attended high-quality afterschool programs, either alone or in combination with varied sets of additional enrichment experiences available in their neighborhoods (Vandell, Resner, & Pierce, 2007).
+Outcomes Linked to High-Quality Afterschool Programs: Longitudinal Findings From the Study of Promising Afterschool Programs This study found positive outcomes among youth who regularly attended high-quality afterschool programs, either alone or in combination with varied sets of additional enrichment experiences available in their neighborhoods (Vandell, Resner, & Pierce, 2007).
 In contrast, low supervision coupled with intermittent participation in an unstructured program of extra-curricular activities posed developmental risks to both elementary school and middle school youth.
-The study focused on youth who are economically disadvantaged and BIPOC, many of whose families were recent immigrants.
+The study focused on economically disadvantaged youth and BIPOC, many of whose families were recent immigrants.
 The findings demonstrate the benefits of continuous participation in high-quality afterschool programs, community activities, and supervised home settings for youth from economically disadvantaged families.
-These findings suggest that plans for high-quality afterschool programming should span entire communities. - The Science of Learning and Development in Afterschool Systems and Settings (SoLD) SoLD is a collaborative effort to combine findings from diverse areas of research, from neuroscience to human development, into an integrated science of learning and development-a body of work that can bolster the youth development field's efforts in afterschool systems and settings to ensure that all young people have the opportunity to thrive.
-The SoLD research provides five findings that are relevant to all settings and systems, including youth development programs in afterschool (American Institutes for Research, 2019): - Each young person has the potential to learn and thrive at every stage of life. - Development of complex skills is a personalized journey.
+These findings suggest that plans for high-quality afterschool programming should span entire communities.

-- Development is malleable, from Birth to early adulthood. - Context is the defining influence on development. - Integration is essential for, and accelerates, learning. - America After 3pm Special Report: The Growing Importance of Afterschool in Rural Communities Report & Executive Summary Although families in rural communities are increasingly turning to afterschool and summer learning programs for their children, a review of the data finds that more can be done to help rural communities catch up with the rest of the nation (America After 3PM, 2014 &2016).
-The following recommendations can help ensure that all children in rural communities have the ability to take part in quality afterschool programs that can help them succeed in and out of school. - Ensure information about afterschool programs is more readily available to families in rural communities. - Raise national attention around the important role rural afterschool programs play in their communities. - Provide opportunities to support and enhance the sharing of promising practices and resources. - Increase STEM programming in rural afterschool programs. - Increase investment in afterschool programs serving rural communities. - The Expanding Minds and Opportunities compendium has a variety of small articles on a variety of topics related to afterschool (Expanded Learning & Afterschool Project, 2013).
-Some of these could be pulled or the whole compendium could be used as a resource.
-At this site you can search and reach articles in the entire compendium. - Supporting Social and Emotional Development Through Quality Afterschool Programs Brief & Executive Summary - This brief provides an overview of work done to date both in afterschool and school-based settings to define social and emotional learning, shares recent research on how afterschool programs contribute to the development of these competencies, and, finally, offers some next step recommendations to both practitioners and researchers (Beyond the Bell, 2015a & 2015b).
+- The Science of Learning and Development in Afterschool Systems and Settings (SoLD) SoLD is a collaborative effort to combine findings from diverse areas of research, from neuroscience to human development, into an integrated science of learning and development-a body of work that can bolster the youth development field's efforts in afterschool systems and settings to ensure that all young people have the opportunity to thrive.
+The SoLD research provides five findings that are relevant to all settings and systems, including youth development programs in afterschool (American Institutes for Research, 2019): - Each young person has the potential to learn and thrive at every stage of life. - Development of complex skills is a personalized journey. - Development is malleable, from birth to early adulthood. - Context is the defining influence on development. - Integration is essential for, and accelerates, learning. - America After 3pm Special Report: The Growing Importance of Afterschool in Rural Communities Report & Executive Summary - Although families in rural communities are increasingly turning to afterschool and summer learning programs for their children, a review of the data finds that more can be done to help rural communities catch up with the rest of the nation (America After 3 PM, 2014 & 2016).
+The following recommendations can help ensure that all children in rural communities have the ability to take part in quality afterschool programs that can help them succeed in and out of school. - Ensure information about afterschool programs is more readily available to families in rural communities. - Raise national attention around the important role rural afterschool programs play in their communities. - Provide opportunities to support and enhance the sharing of promising practices and resources. - Increase STEM programming in rural afterschool programs. - Increase investment in afterschool programs serving rural communities. - What Does Research Say About Afterschool?
+Afterschool and summer learning programs are locallydesigned schools and community solutions that help kids learn and grow, keep children and teenagers safe, and support families to balance work with home (Afterschool Alliance, 2017).
+Students in programs participate in hands-on learning, discover new interests, receive nutritious snacks and meals, and have the chance to be physically active.
+Programs offer a broad array of enriching activities-from learning about electricity and how to build circuits to growing vegetables and preparing healthy meals-that help students build their communications skills, learn how to work collaboratively, and foster confidence in themselves.
+These are foundational skills and competencies that students need as they move through school and toward adulthood.